HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Update_Disable.png)

-6. When a bulk update is triggered, a snackbar will appear in the lower right corner of the screen.
+6. When a bulk update is triggered, a snackbar will appear in the bottom right corner of the screen.
 The snackbar displays the status of the update.
 If the process is still ongoing, it shows how many items have already been processed against the total number of items.
 If the process has been completed, it shows how many items were successfully updated and how many items were not.

     ![](../../../../assets/HCL_Content_Reporting_Bulk_Update_Snackbar.png)